 How is it diagnosed?

-Diagnosis is made on the basis of the history of your child’s pain and clinical examination carried out by a doctor.
-Your child may have already been seen by a number of medical teams and had tests and investigations to rule out other non-chronic pain conditions that may require treatment such as an operation or medicines.
+Diagnosis is made on the basis of the history of the child’s pain and clinical examination carried out by a doctor.
+The child may have already been seen by a number of medical teams and had tests and investigations to rule out other non-chronic pain conditions that may require treatment such as an operation or medicines.

 However, children can have chronic pain alongside other conditions.
-The consultant managing your child’s condition may make a referral for chronic pain management if further help is required.
+The consultant managing the child’s condition may make a referral for chronic pain management if further help is required.

 How common is it and whom does it affect?